abstracta/poc-axe-wdio/README.md

  ```
  npm run wdio
  ```
-4. After running the test, you can find the accessibility results in a JSON file and an HTML report inside the /output directory.
+4. After running the test, you will be able to find the accessibility results for each page of the sitemap in an HTML report located within the /output directory.

 ## Axe Report
 This project uses Axe to generate an accessibility report that provides information about the accessibility of the web page.
-After running the tests, the report can be found in the /output directory in both JSON and HTML formats.
+After running the tests, the report can be found in the /output directory in HTML format.

 Note: The AxeBuilder object in the ```accessibility.test.js``` file can be configured to include or exclude specific accessibility tests by using the ```.withTags()``` method.